Application of blockchain for secure data transmission in distributed state estimation: Problem formulation

 \subsection{System Overview}

-The proposed BC solution focuses on establishing a secure architecture of transferring arbitrary data for every iteration among the grid entities based on the established connections on the BC.
+The proposed BC solution focuses on establishing a secure architecture of transferring arbitrary data for every iteration among the DSE areas based on the established connections on the BC.
 Fig. \ref{Fig:IEEE14SysTop} shows the main participating entities of the system:

-\begin{itemize} \item \textit{Grid area}: The control center at each area is responsible for receiving, calculation of SE and after that sending data to another area. \item \textit{Auditor}: Provides public key infrastructure \cite{pki1996} and is responsible for maintaining smart contracts on the BC and can establish or demolish connection between two areas.
+\begin{itemize} \item \textit{DSE areas}: The control center at each area is responsible for receiving data and then, calculate SE and after that send data to another area. \item \textit{Auditor}: Provides public key infrastructure \cite{pki1996} to all DSE areas and is responsible for maintaining smart contracts on the BC and can establish or demolish connection between two areas.
+In other words, only the auditor can establish communication between two or more than two areas by sending a transaction to the smart contract address that sets communication to \textit{true} between areas on the smart contract.
+Auditor is like a supervising body of the infrastructure of the DSE network.
+Although, it is responsible for deploying contracts on the blockchain, the DSE areas can communicate, i.e. transfer date, with each other via smart contract without interference from the auditor.
 If any issues arise on the BC, the auditor can resolve this issue with the BC.
-The grid transactions are independent, and the auditor is not involved.
+The DSE data transactions are independent, and the auditor is not involved.

 \end{itemize}